-8. Interact more with your project Developers, Scrum team and Business Analyst teams to get more detail information about the application behavior.
+8. Interact more with your project Developers, Scrum team and Business Analyst teams to get more detailed information about the application behaviour.

-9. Maintain track record of all your build cycles and fixes.
+9. Maintain a track record of all your build cycles and fixes.

 Few tips that can help you maximize your test coverage: